 I feel like an absolute idiot pointing out some of the most obvious things and realizing that it's news to some people.

-But the point is you have income inequality, and the left never says that the poor have too little, because that's just fine with them.
+But the point is, you have income inequality, and the left never says that the poor have too little because that's just fine with them.

-They always focus on who has too much.
+Democrats, they always focus on who has too much.

 And they are perfectly happy to be the arbiters in what is too much.